 The Concordia MBA is designed for professionals with a sincere desire to become leaders who will change the world around them.
 As a MBA graduate student, you will master core business concepts, analytical tools, and leadership skills to build a better future for yourself and your community.
-Guest speakers, computerized simulations, case studies, learning teams, and a capstone project to expose students to real-world business issues that impact the organization and the wider community.
+Guest speakers, computerized simulations, case studies, learning teams, and a capstone project will expose students to real-world business situations that impact the organization and the wider community.
+This major is offered in the traditional and online delivery formats.

-Chemistry (BA)
+Chemistry (BS)